IN Canada

 Do I need a NordVPN account if I already have Pia?

 Not necessarily.
 If you’re satisfied with Pia, you can keep using it.
 NordVPN is a separate service with its own features and pricing.
 It’s worth testing both if you’re undecided.
-Nordvpn edgerouter 2026
+Malus extension for VPNs: the ultimate guide to using Malus extension with VPNs for online privacy and access in Canada 2026

 How do I verify I’m connected to Pia and protected?